TomFlanders/popmonth/README.md

 Files that already exist will be appended.
 Others will be created.

+Files are created in the folder specified in the settings, using the format: YYYY-MM-DD.md

 ## output

 ## Issues
+Tested on Windows and Linux.
-Tested on Windows.
-To be tested on Linux and Android
+To be tested on Android.
+I don't have a Mac, so can't test for that.